 Ever take a boring paint and wine class where you sit in a room with twelve other strangers and paint some horrible painting of a bad sunset with a crappy silhouette of Bartle Hall?
 Why waste your time and money on that when you can actually drink, paint, learn some stuff about art and have a load of fun while finishing a painting you’ll like at the end?

-An open studio will be held on Saturday, July 28th in the River Market neighborhood.
+An open studio will be held on Saturday, July 28th from 11-5 in the River Market neighborhood.
 This is an opportunity for art lovers in Kansas City to get to know the work of Michael Schliefke.

 February, 2018 – I spent the first half of the month finishing up a bunch of work for my show at Hank Charcuterie in Lawrence, Kansas.
 The show opens on Final Friday on February 23rd.
 You can take a look at all the information about ‘Bulls On Parade‘ here, and continue reading to see what I’ve been up to in studio.